footprintanalytics/footprint-web/docs/operations-guide/log-configuration.md

 ## Disable emoji or colorized logging

 By default Metabase will include emoji characters in logs.
-You can disable emoji by using the `MB_EMOJI_IN_LOGS` environment variable:
+You can disable emoji by using the `MB_EMOJIN_IN_LOGS` environment variable:

 ### Configuring Emoji Logging